Kvadratni/claude-rpg/MAP_TEMPLATE_SYSTEM.md

-# Claude RPG Map Template System
+# Goose RPG Map Template System

 ## Overview

-The Claude RPG game uses an image-based map template system for deterministic world generation.
+The Goose RPG game uses an image-based map template system for deterministic world generation.
 Instead of procedural generation, maps are designed as PNG images where each pixel color represents different terrain types, spawn points, and game elements.

 ## How It Works